vmihalko/ksh/src/cmd/INIT/README-mamake.md

 MAM variable references (see **MAM variables** above) are expanded; their literal values are inserted into the *code* line (beware: no quoting is applied!).
+Because variables are expanded when the line is encountered, the value of the automatic variables for any `exec` line depends on the position of the line in the rule.

 After MAM variable expansion, viewpathing is applied: each word (separated by space, tab, newline, `;`, `(`, `)`, `` ` ``, `|`, `&` or `=`)